Finesse (character): Powers and abilities

-Finesse has been a polymath since the age of five; she is able learn a vast amount of knowledge at an accelerated rate -anything from languages, varied skills, fighting techniques, etc. The similarity in this ability to Taskmaster's 'photographic reflexes' has caused Finesse to suspect that Taskmaster may be her actual father, but after a confrontation with him, the suspicions remain unconfirmed.
-Taskmaster did alert her to the same problem he has faced with his abilities -that over time older memories become lost, overwritten as new skills are learned.
-This was in part shown to be a possibility in an alternate future where Finesse was only able to remember people by their movements.
+The similarity in this ability to Taskmaster's "photographic reflexes" has caused Foucault to suspect that Taskmaster may be her actual father, but after a confrontation with him, the suspicions remain unconfirmed.
+Taskmaster did alert her to the same problem he has faced with his abilities - that over time older memories become lost, overwritten as new skills are learned.
+This was in part shown to be a possibility in an alternate future where Foucault was only able to remember people by their movements.